ciarand/guzzle-docs/guide/plugins.rst

     $request = $client->get('http://www.yahoo.com/');
     $request->send();

 Calculating the MD5 hash of a large entity body or an entity body that was transferred using a Content-Encoding is an expensive operation.
-When working in high performance applications, you might consider skipping the MD5 hash validation for entity bodies bigger than a certain size or Content-Encoded entity bodies (see ``Guzzle\Http\Plugin\Md5ValidatorPlugin`` for more information).
+When working in high performance applications, you might consider skipping the MD5 hash validation for entity bodies bigger than a certain size or Content-Encoded entity bodies (see ``Guzzle\Plugin\Md5Validator\Md5ValidatorPlugin`` for more information).

 History plugin
 ~~~~~~~~~~~~~~

 The history plugin tracks all of the requests and responses sent through a request or client.
 This plugin can be useful for crawling or unit testing.
 By default, the history plugin stores up to 10 requests and responses.

 .. code-block:: php

     use Guzzle\Http\Client;
-    use Guzzle\Http\Plugin\HistoryPlugin;
+    use Guzzle\Plugin\History\HistoryPlugin;

     $client = new Client('http://www.test.com/');

+    // Add the history plugin to the client object
     $history = new HistoryPlugin();
     $history->setLimit(5);

-    // Add the history plugin to the client object
     $client->addSubscriber($history);

     $client->get('http://www.yahoo.com/')->send();